 - Oncology - diagnosis and treatment of neoplasia or suspected neoplasia, adopting a multi-disciplinary approach.
 We have a dedicated chemotherapy suite for providing ongoing outpatient care for oncology patients.

 - Other clinical signs commonly investigated by the medicine department: polyuria, polydipsia, polyphagia, reduced appetite, weight loss, unexplained weight gain, abdominal distension, abdominal pain, malaise, hypersalivation, pain on opening jaw, muscle-wasting, pyrexia of unknown origin.

-All services are supported by a very well-equipped in-house laboratory, including endocrine testing and PCR testing.
+A well-equipped in-house laboratory, including endocrine and PCR testing, support all services.

 - Our department is getting involved in a multi-centre study regarding immune mediated anaemia and Pancytopenia (low red and white cells in cats)

 - Now the UK has access to treatment of FIP in cats, this was previously a fatal condition and now we can offer treatment with promising results.
 We currently have several cats at Wear Referrals on this therapy.

 - We have expanded the medicine team to include a medicine resident and medicine intern, and keen to raise and train our own specialists.